Honors College Navigation

-Past sponsored Honors experiences have included overnight excursions to Richmond, VA, Williamsburg, VA and Charlotte, NC; a performance of Nerds! at the Progress Energy Center and Once at DPAC; visiting the National Oceanic and Atmospheric Administration lab in Washington, NC; touring both the Brody School of Medicine and School of Dental Medicine; going behind the scenes at the conservation lab for the Queen Anne’s Revenge; visiting local businesses including Metrics, Inc., Southern Bank, the Mt.
+Past sponsored Honors experiences have included overnight excursions to Richmond, VA, Williamsburg, VA and Charlotte, NC; a performance of Nerds! at the Progress Energy Center and Wicked at DPAC; visiting the National Oceanic and Atmospheric Administration lab in Washington, NC; touring both the Brody School of Medicine and School of Dental Medicine; going behind the scenes at the conservation lab for the Queen Anne’s Revenge; visiting local businesses including Metrics, Inc., Southern Bank, the Mt.
 Olive Pickle Factory, and Grady White Boats; providing service to needy and deserving organizations including My Sister's Attic and Greenville Community Shelter; and many more!

 To view pictures from our many Honors College experiences, please visit our Flickr site.